Stanko/Stanko.github.io/_posts/2018-03-18-javascript-animation-loop.md

 We fixed the timing problem, and our box is moving 60px per second.
 Now we can put back `requestAnimationFrame` instead of `setTimeout`, and we will get smooth animation without timing problems.
-Y

 Check all examples side by side comparison: